-Doubling down on skills also means quicker turnaround times on projects.
+Doubling down on skills also means quicker turnaround times on projects as long as you prepare a solid Property Investment Plan.
 Now you can finish a project in five months, whereas before, as a single project manager, it took seven months.
 Below is a rough estimate of what two months’ carrying costs look like on a $180,000 loan:

 Interest payment: $2,000 x 2 = $4,000